-Using a Nest thermostat is one of the best ways to perfect the daily schedule of your comfort system.
-This smart thermostat can learn your preferences and automatically make adjustments.
-But as you might expect, it won’t work properly or at all if you see an error code show up.
-The exact error code offers useful information about the source of the problem, something a trained technician can use to present solutions that much sooner.
+Installing a Nest thermostat is one of the best ways to perfect the everyday schedule of your heating and cooling.
+This smart thermostat can recognize your preferences and automatically make improvements.
+But as you may expect, it won’t work correctly or at all if you see an error code appear.
+The specific error code provides useful information about the root of the problem, something a knowledgeable technician can use to present solutions that much quicker.

-Listed below are seven of the most common error codes you might encounter on your Nest thermostat.
-We’ll review the basics of each error code on top of how you might fix it and the projected cost to do so.
-Remember that while the price will ultimately depend on the specific Nest model, you can anticipate paying about $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific hardware required to complete repairs.
+Let’s consider seven of the most common error codes you may discover on your Nest thermostat.
+We’ll walk you through the basics of each error code on top of how you could fix it and the approximate cost to do so.
+Remember that while the price will ultimately depend on the exact Nest model, you can anticipate paying between $75-$200 for repairs.
+This should include things like travel and labor costs on top of any specific parts needed to wrap up repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is disconnected from the system.
-Because this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on the screen until the problem is resolved.
+This critical error code is limited to new models of the Nest thermostat and shows up when the power is shut off.
+Because this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will remain on the screen until the issue is fixed.

 Losing power to your Nest thermostat can be for several reasons.
-The wiring might have disconnected or become damaged, or a disconnection could have appeared further along in your home’s electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A knowledgeable technician will check electrical connections and wiring until they locate the root of the problem.
+The wiring could have disconnected or become damaged, or a disconnection could have occurred further along in your electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A trained technician can check electrical connections and wiring until they find the root of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
+Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
 More specifically, the technician should reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to ensure it’s not merely a software issue.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin looking at connectors.
+They’ll first perform a factory reset of your thermostat to ensure it’s not merely a software error.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start looking at connectors.

-They’ll detach the power and slowly inspect each wire, seeing to it that they are fully inserted into the connector with the correct amount of exposed copper.
-After they find the malfunctioning connector, it can be replaced for a new one.
+They’ll detach the power and progressively check each wire, making sure they are fully attached into the connector with the correct amount of exposed copper.
+Once they pinpoint the malfunctioning connector, it can be swapped for a new one.

 e195 – Critical

 This critical error code can show up when the weather outside is particularly hot.
-The HVAC system can break down and stop sending power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will subsequently shut down.
-In the event the breakers are on, you can inspect a few other places before contacting a professional technician.
+The HVAC system can shut down and stop delivering power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat drains and the thermostat will eventually turn off.
+Assuming the breakers are on, you can examine a few other places before contacting a professional technician.

-Because this error can drain your thermostat’s battery, the first step could be restoring enough power to determine if this specific error code is what you’re facing.
-You can separate the thermostat from its base and supply power by using a USB cable.
-If it presents error code 195, you can continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t uncover anything wrong with these components, it will likely be best to call a pro.
+As this error can consume your thermostat’s battery, the first step could be supplying enough power to find out if this specific error code is what you’re working with.
+You can disconnect the thermostat from its base and supply power through a USB cable.
+If it presents error code 195, you can continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t uncover anything wrong with these components, it will probably be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical error with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
-This will sometimes stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-Your technician needs to meticulously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical issue with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than needed.
+This can stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+The technician can meticulously investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it may still keep you from using the Nest thermostat like normal.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting sufficient power.
-You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+Even though this error code isn’t critical, it might still prevent you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting sufficient power.
+You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
 If not, you need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+Due to installation of a Nest Power Connector, you may notice error code E297 show up.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

 Just like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excessive power is sent inside the Nest’s wiring, it can damage internal components and can even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to guard against electrical damage, it’s a good idea to turn the power off as soon as you can.
-You can then contact a professional technician with the appropriate experience diagnosing and fixing electrical damage.
+If excessive power is sent using the Nest’s wiring, it could damage internal components and could even be a fire hazard.
+If you see this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to shut the power off straightaway.
+You can then get in touch with a professional technician with the appropriate experience detecting and solving electrical damage.

 e73 – Critical

-This could be as simple as the breaker being shut off, but it may also be an issue with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
-If nothing appears to be out of place, it’s best to speak with a local professional.
+This will sometimes be as easy as the breaker being turned off, but it could also be something with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure none of them are loose or damaged.
+If nothing appears to be out of place, it’s a good idea to get in touch with a local professional.